 Natural Form

-The Brahmarakshasa appears as a man of advanced age and considerable former height, now collapsed inward — the shoulders drawn up around the ears as though bracing against a blow that has not yet landed, or has never stopped landing.
-The skin carries the grey-white of cremation ash still warm, stretched drum-tight across the orbital bones and jaw, and the sacred thread — the janeu — crosses the chest in a state no living Brahmin would permit: yellowed, knotted at irregular intervals, smelling of ghee that has turned in the heat.
-That smell is the first warning: rancid fat undercut by something drier, older — the particular staleness of a room where Sanskrit manuscripts have been stored without ventilation, as in the locked storerooms behind the Vishvanath temple complex.
-The eyes are the diagnostic detail.
-They are open, clear, and entirely without surface — no reflection, no adjustment to light, the pupils neither contracting in noon sun nor widening in the dark of the tamarind groves along the Narmada's southern bank.
+The Brahmarakshasa appears as a man of advanced age and considerable former height, now collapsed inward — shoulders drawn up around the ears as though bracing against a blow that has never stopped landing.
+Across the chest, the sacred janeu crosses in a state no living Brahmin would permit: yellowed, knotted at irregular intervals, carrying the smell of ghee gone rancid undercut by the particular staleness of Sanskrit manuscripts sealed too long in an unventilated storeroom.
+The skin holds the grey-white of cremation ash still warm, stretched drum-tight across the orbital bones and jaw.
+The eyes are open, clear, and entirely without surface — no reflection, no adjustment to light, the pupils neither contracting in noon sun nor widening in the dark of the tamarind groves along the Narmada's southern bank.

 Alternate Forms

 The Brahmarakshasa favors the form of an aged Brahmin scholar — dhoti pressed and white, a tilak of ash on the forehead, a bundle of palm-leaf manuscripts tucked under one arm — encountered on the roads between villages in the weeks after Pitru Paksha, when wandering ascetics are common enough to pass without suspicion.
-He moves with the unhurried dignity of a man who has memorized the Vedas and knows it.
-The first tell is the manuscripts: those who have gotten close enough report that the bundle emits no rustling, no creak of dried leaf against leaf, regardless of how the figure shifts or adjusts his grip — a silence that registers wrongly before the witness can name why.
-The second is subtler and documented most consistently in accounts from the Godavari river villages of Andhra: his lips move continuously, as though reciting a text, but the sound arrives a moment after the movement, like a reflection in disturbed water.
+Those who have gotten close enough report that the bundle emits no rustling, no creak of dried leaf against leaf, regardless of how the figure shifts or adjusts his grip — a silence that registers wrongly before the witness can name why.
+Documented most consistently in accounts from the Godavari river villages of Andhra, his lips move continuously, as though reciting a text, but the sound arrives a moment after the movement, like a reflection in disturbed water.

 Powers & Weaknesses